The essentials

 You and your vet may choose different treatment methods depending on the severity of the infection as well as personal preferences:

-- Opt for a bath or rinse — Medicated shampoos are among the most popular topical treatments, particularly for pets who love baths.
+Opt for a bath or rinse — Medicated shampoos are among the most popular topical treatments, particularly for pets who love baths.
 They can heal infections and relieve symptoms like odor and itchy skin.
-Dr. Diener suggests using an antifungal shampoo twice weekly for at least a month.
-Allow the shampoo to stay on the pet’s body for five to 10 minutes before rinsing.
-She recommends Miconahex + Keto shampoo made by Dechra, Virbac’s Ketochlor shampoo, or a prescription shampoo called Malaseb made by Bayer.
+Dr. Allyne suggests using an antifungal shampoo twice weekly for at least a month before following up with a reassessment with your vet.

-- Try an oral medication — Your vet may write you a prescription for an oral antifungal medication.
+Try an oral medication — Your vet may write you a prescription for an oral antifungal medication .
 These drugs are often effective for the treatment of fungal skin infections but may vary in cost and side effects.

 Frequently asked questions